Embassy of the Philippines, Baghdad: Staff and activities

-The Philippine Embassy in Baghdad is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargé d'affaires is Christopher P. Castillo, while the last resident ambassador was Generoso D.G.
-Calonge, who was appointed to the position by President Rodrigo Duterte on February 16, 2021.
-Prior to becoming Ambassador, Calonge, a career diplomat, served as Assistant Secretary for Maritime and Ocean Affairs, and before that served as Consul General at the Philippine Consulate General in Chicago, where he was regarded as a popular diplomat known for his productivity and work ethic.
-His appointment was confirmed by the Commission on Appointments on March 24, 2021, and he presented his credentials to President Barham Salih on June 1, 2021.
+The Philippine Embassy in Baghdad is headed by Ambassador Charlie P. Manangan, who was appointed to the position by President Bongbong Marcos on July 25, 2023.
+Prior to his appointment as ambassador, Manangan, a career diplomat, served as an assistant secretary at the DFA, and before that served as deputy chief of mission at the Philippine Embassy to the Holy See.
+His appointment was confirmed by the Commission on Appointments on September 13, 2023, and he presented his credentials to Iraqi President Abdul Latif Rashid on February 12, 2024.

-Many of the Embassy's activities center around ensuring and safeguarding the welfare of the thousands of Filipinos in Iraq.
+Many of the embassy's activities center around ensuring and safeguarding the welfare of the thousands of Filipinos in Iraq.
 It has reminded Filipinos to be vigilant owing to the country's volatile security situation, and it has conducted repatriations back to the Philippines when the security situation warrants it.
-Because many Filipinos in Iraq are undocumented, the Embassy has also begun issuing IDs to Filipinos in Iraq to more accurately determine how many there are in the country.
-Beyond these functions, the Embassy has also engaged in other activities, such as gathering letters from overseas Filipinos and even some Iraqis in support of Philippine troops fighting in the siege of Marawi.
+Because many Filipinos in Iraq are undocumented, the embassy has also begun issuing IDs to Filipinos in Iraq to more accurately determine how many there are in the country.
+Beyond these functions, the embassy has also engaged in other activities, such as gathering letters from overseas Filipinos and even some Iraqis in support of Philippine troops fighting in the siege of Marawi.

-On December 10, 2021, six Filipino diplomats who were serving at the Embassy in 2015 revealed that they had consented to a suicide pact.
-Led by Elmer G. Cato, at the time serving as the mission's chargé d'affaires en pied, the diplomats promised to defend the Embassy or die together rather than be taken hostage by Islamic State (IS) insurgents despite the worsening situation in Iraq at the height of the country's war against IS.
+On December 10, 2021, six Filipino diplomats who were serving at the embassy in 2015 revealed that they had consented to a suicide pact.
+Led by Elmer G. Cato, at the time serving as the mission's chargé d'affaires en pied, the diplomats promised to defend the embassy or die together rather than be taken hostage by Islamic State (IS) insurgents despite the worsening situation in Iraq at the height of the country's war against IS.